Zach-Haddad/Zach-Haddad.github.io/README.md

 ## Features & Implementation

 ### User Signup and Authentication
 Front-end authentication has been implemented utilizing the bcrypt hashing function.
 Usernames are unique.
 Account creation is a simple one step process at this time, accepting a username and a password.
+A simple demo login has been provided.

 ### Creating and Joining Groups
 Users have the ability to join any group.
 Group creators have the ability to delete their group.
 Group membership is automatically generated once a user creates a group.